Environmental impact of illicit drug production: Methamphetamine

 Methamphetamine or meth is a synthetic drug which can be produced on a domestic scale.

 The dumping of toxic waste is a major issue associated with the production of meth.
 It has been approximated that for each pound of meth produced, five pounds of toxic waste are also generated.
-The methods of disposal of these substances can be extremely damaging to the environment as producers may simply pour them down the sink or toilet.
-However, such methods allow producers to be more easily detected thus, producers sometimes adopt more environmentally destructive methods such as leaving waste in remote locations such as forests or buried underground where the waste can harm flora and fauna.
-Producers have also used specialised trucks or vans, equipped with pumps and hose to drain waste onto the road as the vehicle moves.
+The methods of disposal of these substances can be extremely damaging to the environment, as producers may simply pour them down the sink or toilet.
+However, such methods allow producers to be more easily detected; thus, producers sometimes adopt more environmentally destructive methods such as leaving waste in remote locations such as forests or burying it underground, where the waste can harm flora and fauna.
+Producers have also used specialized trucks or vans, equipped with pumps and hoses, to drain waste onto the road as the vehicle moves.
 This decreases their chance of detection yet spreads the damage caused by the toxic waste.

 The production of meth also produces a number of toxic gases that can harm the human respiratory system and devastate the environment.
-High levels of phosphine gas can be produced during meth production which can further cause headaches, convulsions and death.
-The production of meth further produces hydrogen chloride gas, which when released into the environment cause damage metal structures and buildings.
-Hydrogen chloride is also highly soluble and readily dissolves into water bodies where it can harm the aquatic life.
-This high solubility also causes it to be quickly washed out by rain in the atmosphere, further causing acid rain where high levels of such rain can have drastic impacts on the environment.
+High levels of phosphine gas can be produced during meth production, which can further cause headaches, convulsions and death.
+The production of meth further produces hydrogen chloride gas, which, when released into the environment, causes damage to metal structures and buildings.
+Hydrogen chloride is also highly soluble and readily dissolves into water bodies, where it can harm aquatic life.
+This high solubility also causes it to be quickly washed out by rain in the atmosphere, further causing acid rain, where high levels of such rain can have drastic impacts on the environment.